 Verona - Cimbri Festival in July

-Mirano - Goose Festival, a Palio for Geese in November
+Mirano - Goose Festival, a Palio for Goose in November

 Boccasette - Fish Festival in July